About the ProgramThe Facts

-Expert Support – APPLICATIONS ARE TEMPORARILY CLOSED
+Expert Support – APPLICATIONS ARE CLOSED

 Projects are assisted on a merit-based system where extent of impact, development of legacy projects and development of transferable knowledge outputs are key considerations.
 Support from existing agencies, regional networks and enabling organisations are leveraged where possible.
 Knowledge and capacity building activities are intended to be catalytic in nature and aim to generate legacy benefits.